256 Comments

 Alex Chejlyk's avatar

 I understand that this shutdown was extremely painful for millions.
 Now, our healthcare costs will soar because the heinous 8 capitulated to Trump.
 The Dems weren't holding the American's hostage, the GOP were.
-Sure, the Dems could give up and seed all power to the GOP, what could go wrong?.
+Sure, the Dems could give up and cede all power to the GOP, what could go wrong?.
 Why should the GOP negotiate in the future with a weaker entity?
 The GOP have shown that they have no empathy, so they will just keep stomping all over US citizens and the Democratic party will just say 'please stop' and then roll over.
 All hail king trump...

 Expand full comment